Kendall Jenner Is Spearheading the Fanny Pack Comeback

 Are fanny packs making a comeback?
 If Kendall Jenner has anything to say about it, the answer is a resounding yes.
-In the space of two days, the Keeping Up With the Kardashians star has been spotted accessorizing her off-model looks with not one but two different styles.
+Earlier in the summer, the Keeping Up With the Kardashians star was spotted accessorizing her off-model looks with not one but two different styles in the space of a couple days, and it doesn't seem like she's ready to retire the trendy accessory anytime soon.

+Today, Jenner stepped out in New York City's SoHo neighborhood wearing her trusty Louis Vuitton fanny pack with a very bold street style look.
+For the outing, she paired a sheer long sleeve black floral top with high-waisted cut off shorts (shop a similar style here) and small gold-rimmed sunglasses.
+To complete this '90s look, she wore her hair in a messy bun that is very reminiscent of Lindsay Lohan's Hallie in the Parent Trap remake.

-After she was spotted pairing a Chanel fanny pack with mom jeans yesterday (below), the newly-minted Adidas brand ambassador brought back the look today, this time swapping out the black style for a larger leather Louis Vuitton version.
-The bolder bag called for an equally bold look.
-Instead of jeans and a simple top, she wore a frilled gray plaid romper, which she paired with a white tank featuring a red, yellow, and brown striped neckline.
+This isn't the first time, she's worn the Louis Vuitton fanny pack.
+In June, she paired the bold bag with a frilled gray plaid romper, which she wore with a white tank featuring a red, yellow, and brown striped neckline.
 She finished off the look with her go-to small cat-eye shades.

+She's also been spotted wearing a Chanel version, which she paired with mom jeans and a simple top (below).

 VIDEO: Kendall and Kylie's Cutest Instagram Sister Moments

-This is hardly the first time she's been seen wearing the quintessential '90s bag.
-Jenner has been sporting the hands-free staple for many months, most notably in January during Paris Fashion Week when she accessorized her look with the same Chanel bag she wore this week.
+While she's sported the quintessential '90s bag several times over the summer, Jenner has been sporting the hands-free staple since the start of the year, most notably in January during Paris Fashion Week when she accessorized her look with the same Chanel bag she wore above.

 RELATED: Kendall Jenner’s Chic Street Style

-With summer heating up, we have a feeling that this won't be the last time we see her rock the fanny pack.
-The only question we have is, will this catch on?
-Only time will tell!
+With summer in full swing, we have a feeling that she'll continue rock the fanny pack.